The Trio

 A ride cymbal (or two) is suspended about the drums.
 It's a single metal disk that can delicately articulate a steady rhythm (example) or smashed for dramatic emphasis.

-Jazz drummer usually play using the familiar wooden sticks, but will also use metal brushes (that can be swirled over a snare drum) on quiet songs.
+Jazz drummers usually play with the familiar wooden sticks, but will also use metal brushes (that can be swirled over a snare drum) on quiet songs.
 And when the end of a song calls for a shimmering climax, they will use mallets--not hammers, but sticks which have soft balls of yarn on the end.

 Next